Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

-It is known \cite[p.
-54]{Pis6} that $\B(G) = \frak{M}^{\infty,\cb}(G)$ is a characterization of amenability for locally compact groups.
-This observation allows us to revisit an another nice characterization of amenability of Lau and Paterson \cite[Corollary 3.2]{LaP2} which says that a second countable locally compact group $G$ is amenable if and only if $\VN(G)$ is injective and if $G$ is inner amenable.
-We state the following conjectures.
+It is known \cite[p.~54]{Pis01} that the equality $\B(G) = \frak{M}^{\infty,\cb}(G)$ characterizes amenability for locally compact groups.
+This observation allows us to revisit another nice characterization of amenability of Lau and Paterson \cite[Corollary 3.2 p.~161]{LaP91} \cite[p.~85]{Pat88a}, which is described by the next theorem.